-Figure~\ref{Fig.4-15} clearly shows the locations where the pattern of pentagons changed in $FPC_{7}(2)B$ and $FPC_{7}(2)C$ relative to $FPC_{7}(2)A$.
-Similarly, Figure~\ref{Fig.4-16} clearly shows the locations where the pattern of pentagons changed in $SPC_{7}(2)B$ and $SPC_{7}(2)C$ relative to $SPC_{7}(2)A$.
-As shown in Figures~\ref{Fig.4-15} and \ref{Fig.4-16}, at the locations where changes occur, two types of components exist, as shown in Figure~\ref{Fig.4-17}.
-Both of them exhibit $180^ \circ$ rotational symmetry in their outlines.
-However, that they do not exhibit such symmetric properties when the arrangement of the inner pentagons is considered.
-As shown in Figure~\ref{Fig.4-10}, we can assume that Types B and C are created by replacing the Mystics in Type A with the Mystic formed by the reflected \mbox{Tile$(1, 1)$}.
-Meanwhile, we can assume that the clusters corresponding to Types B and C shown in Figures~\ref{Fig.4-15} and \ref{Fig.4-16} ($FPC_{7}(2)B$, $FPC_{7}(2)C$, $SPC_{7}(2)B$, and $SPC_{7}(2)C$) are created by replacing the clusters of Type A ($FPC_{7}(2)A$ and $SPC_{7}(2)A$) with the components, which corresponding to Figure~\ref{Fig.4-17}, rotated $180^ \circ$.
+Figure~\ref{Fig.4-15} shows the locations where the pattern of pentagons changed in $FPC_{7}(2)B$ and $FPC_{7}(2)C$ relative to $FPC_{7}(2)A$.
+Similarly, Figure~\ref{Fig.4-16} shows the locations where the pattern of pentagons changed in $SPC_{7}(2)B$ and $SPC_{7}(2)C$ relative to $SPC_{7}(2)A$.
+As shown in Figures~\ref{Fig.4-15} and \ref{Fig.4-16}, two types of components exist at the locations where changes occur, as shown in Figure~\ref{Fig.4-17}.
+Both components exhibit $180^ \circ$ rotational symmetry in their outlines.
+However, they do not exhibit such symmetric property when considering the arrangement of the inner pentagons.
+As shown in Figure~\ref{Fig.4-10}, we can assume that Types B and C are created by replacing the Mystic regions in Type A with the Mystic formed by the reflected \mbox{Tile$(1, 1)$}.
+Meanwhile, we can assume that the clusters corresponding to Types B and C shown in Figures~\ref{Fig.4-15} and \ref{Fig.4-16} ($FPC_{7}(2)B$, $FPC_{7}(2)C$, $SPC_{7}(2)B$, and $SPC_{7}(2)C$) are created by replacing the clusters of Type A ($FPC_{7}(2)A$ and $SPC_{7}(2)A$) with the components corresponding to Figure~\ref{Fig.4-17}, rotated by $180^ \circ$.

-{{ Figure.}}
+Figure~\ref{Fig.4-18} shows a tiling in which certain regions have been partially replaced by the two types of components shown in Figure~\ref{Fig.4-17}, based on the first pattern of $T_{s}$ shown in Figure~\ref{Fig.4-6} .

-{{ Figure.}}
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}

-Figure~\ref{Fig.4-18} shows a tiling that was partially replaced by the two types of components shown in Figure~\ref{Fig.4-17} based on the first pattern of $T_{s}$ shown in Figure~\ref{Fig.4-6}.
+{{ Figure}}

-{{ Figure.}}
+{{ Figure}}